 Eurosite’s role in the Process

-ECNC is the lead contractor to support the EC in the development and implementation of the Process.
-ECNC does this with support from sub-contracted consortium partners (CEEweb for Biodiversity, Eurosite, the European Landowners Organization, the EUROPARC Federation, and ILE SAS).
+Wageningen Environmental Research (WENR) is the lead contractor to support the EC in the development and implementation of the Process.
+WENR does this with support from sub-contracted consortium partners.